anematode/high-perf-bogosort/README.md

 More seriously, sorted status is checked by shifting the first register to the right and doing a vertical comparison.
 If it's all 0s then that half is sorted, and it jumps to a (not particularly optimized) test for whether the second half is sorted.
 If so, the search is over!
 Multithreading bogosort is easy: each thread has its own registers and RNG, but shares the same 1024 possible orders.
 The first thread that finds the prize sets a global flag, writes the result to a static array, and terminates in glory.
 The rest of the threads, seeing that the work is done, terminate equally gloriously--in bogosort, unlike in the Olympics, there are participation trophies.

 On my Macbook Pro, with 16 distinct elements, accelerated bogosort averages **3.36 nanoseconds** per shuffle + test for single-threaded performance and one shuffle + test every **f nanoseconds** with four threads.
 The bottleneck is throughput on port 5, which performs shuffles (in particular, the *vpermd* (arbitrary permutation of integers) and *vpunpck(hl)dq* (interleave two ymm registers), and the length is 10 cycles.
 The code branches off of *vptest*, which isn't great if the branch is hard to predict.
 The branch happens when the lower register is sorted; when shuffling with a lot of zeros, the branch actuallyhappens relatively often, which is bad.
+Someone more experienced could probably shave off some more.

 #### Taskset